- About Us

 Part of the mission of the Southwest Mission Land Conservancy (SWMLC) is to help landowners conserve their land forever.
-Most of the time, landowners hear about us from friends or family that we have worked with to conserve their land.
-In other cases, properties become a priority for conservation based on criteria from one or our conservation planning projects.
-For these special projects, we make efforts to engage high priority landowners through mailings and workshops.
+Often, landowners learn about us from friends or family with whom we have worked to conserve their land.
+In other cases, properties become a priority for conservation based on criteria from one of our strategic conservation planning projects.
+For these special projects, we make efforts to engage high-priority landowners through mailings and workshops.

 We will protect land through a variety of methods, the most popular being a conservation easement.
 Conservation easements ensure that a property will never be developed and that the natural qualities will be retained.
 Yet under an easement, the land still remains private.
-SWMLC also protects land through acquisition by either gift or bargain sale, forever protected as a preserve.
-For more information, click on links Why and How to protect land below.
+SWMLC also protects land through acquisition by either gift or bargain sale, forever protected as a public nature preserve.
+For more information about conserving land with SWMLC, click on the Why and How links below.

 Terrafirma: Conservation Defense Insurance

 When we protect a piece of land, we make a commitment to the landowner, the community, and to future generations.
 We promise that special piece of land will be preserved forever.
 Forever is a long time, so it is vital that we do everything in our power to keep that promise.
 Enter: Terrafirma.

 No, Terrafirma is not a natural resource superhero, but it does have superhero powers.
 Terrafirma ensures that our conservation easements stand the test of time.
 Offered by the Land Trust Alliance and owned and managed by participating land trusts, Terrafirma Risk Retention Group LLC is a new insurance program which guards its members against the legal costs of defending conservation easements in the case of legal challenges.
 Believe it or not, conservation easements are increasingly under attack across America, and it is important that we are prepared to defend our easements if a challenge arises.